 The following theme parks and resorts are direct Disney Skyliner destinations:

 The Skyliner, in contrast, likes to keep things interesting.
 Although there are technically only six stops along the entire Skyliner route, those stops are connected by a network of basically three different routes with Disney’s Caribbean Beach Resort as the hub.
-That means that depending on where you want to go, you may need to transfer a couple times to get where you want to go.
+That means that depending on where you want to go, you may need to transfer a couple of times to get where you are heading.
 So, whether you’re planning your food journey or simply going to get dinner, it’s important to know the lay of the land to make getting where you want to be as easy as possible.

 Disney’s Skyliner runs between:

 Caribbean Beach Resort and Pop Century Resort/Art of Animation Resort